kumanan12/faruk-biriyani/README.md

-# faruk-biriyani
+# faruk-biryani
-Website for Faruk Biriyani
+Website for Faruk Biryani